 Tucumán: No Justice for Celeste

-A young trans woman was illegally detained at her home and then sexually abused by several police officers, whom she reported.
-The investigation went to trial without considering the victim's basic rights.
+A young trans woman was illegally detained in her home and then sexually assaulted by several police officers, whom she reported.
+The investigation went to trial without regard for the victim's basic rights.
 The same court that convicted another young woman, Belén, for a miscarriage, in this case avoided convicting the police officers…

 Share

-A young trans woman was illegally detained in her home and then sexually abused by several police officers, whom she reported.
+A young trans woman was illegally detained in her home and then sexually assaulted by several police officers, whom she reported.
 The investigation went to trial without regard for the victim's basic rights.
-The same court that convicted another young woman, Belén, for a miscarriage, in this case avoided convicting the police for the sexual abuse.
-By Gabriela Cruz, from San Miguel de Tucumán Photos: Ignacio López Isasmendi Celeste was detained in the bathroom of her home, where they broke into her house illegally.
-They took her to a police station where there were no cells for women.
-Provincial police officers abused her and locked her in the cell with male detainees.
-She was able to see them collecting money from the inmates who came in to rape her.
-She doesn't remember exactly how many days she was held; she estimates it was four.
-At one point, when they took her out to clean, she ran as fast as she could.
-She arrived at the Zenón Santillán Health Center in San Miguel de Tucumán, the doctors examined her, and she reported what had happened.
-She was 21 years old, it was November 2013.
-Three years later, she would receive a sentence, but no justice.
+The same court that convicted another young woman, Belén, for a miscarriage, in this case avoided convicting the police officers for the sexual assault.
+By Gabriela Cruz, from San Miguel de Tucumán.
+Photos: Ignacio López Isasmendi.
+Celeste was arrested in the bathroom of her home, which they illegally entered.
+They took her to a police station that had no cells for women.
+Provincial police officers assaulted her and locked her in a cell with other detainees.
+She witnessed them charging money to the prisoners who came in to rape her.
+She doesn't remember exactly how many days she was there, but estimates four.
+At some point, when they took her out to clean, she ran as fast as she could.
+She arrived at the Zenón Santillán Health Center in San Miguel de Tucumán.
+The doctors examined her, and she reported what had happened.
+She was 21 years old; it was November 2013.
+Three years later, she would receive a sentence, but not justice.
 It began with a court notification.
-She couldn't read it, she couldn't read it.
-Her teachers helped her: she had to testify in the next few days.
+She couldn't read it.
+Her teachers helped her: she had to testify in the coming days.
 She didn't know there would be a trial.
-She didn't know she could file a plaintiff.
+She didn't know she could be a plaintiff.
 She didn't know the prosecutor investigating her complaint.
-And when the day of the oral argument arrived, a new prosecutor took over.
-Celeste listened, testified, cried, and screamed in helplessness that October 2016, in the courts of the province of Tucumán.
+And when the day of the oral hearing arrived, a new prosecutor took charge.
+Celeste listened, testified, cried, and screamed with helplessness that October of 2016, in the courts of the province of Tucumán.

-The victim who could not be a complainant
+The victim who could not be a plaintiff

-Between late September and early October of this year, Celeste arrived at the Open Doors Trans Educational Center (Cetrans) to learn to read and write.
-Like many trans girls, she had dropped out of school; school was too hostile a place.
-This space felt different from the ones she had encountered throughout her 24 years.
-“The school is not exclusively trans,” explains Fabián Vera del Barco, the director.
+Between late September and early October of this year, Celeste arrived at the Open Doors Trans Education Center (Cetrans) to learn to read and write.
+Like many trans girls, she had dropped out of school; school was too hostile an environment.
+This space was different from anything she had known throughout her 24 years.
+“The education center isn't exclusively for trans people,” explains Fabián Vera del Barco, the director.
 “Of the 30 people enrolled, ten are trans women or transvestites.
-The rest are very young mothers, gay men, and adults who, for various reasons, have been excluded from the educational system and find a welcoming place to finish their studies,” says the philosophy graduate who is the driving force behind the project.
-Celeste began working with the teacher appointed by the provincial Ministry of Education.
-She had been attending classes for just a few days when she received the court notification.
-She was to appear to testify in the trial that had her as a victim.
-“We knew about the sexual abuse case because it had been reported in the media,” Fabián says, recalling the news that circulated in 2013.
-“What we didn't know was that it was still in court and that, within 72 hours of receiving that notice that he couldn't read, he had to appear to testify at the trial.”
+The rest are very young mothers, gay men, and adults who, for various reasons, have been excluded from the education system and find a welcoming place to finish their studies,” says the philosophy graduate who spearheaded the project.
+Celeste began working with the teacher assigned by the provincial Ministry of Education.
+She had only been attending classes for a few days when she received a court summons.
+She was required to appear in court to testify in the trial where she was the victim.
+“We knew about the sexual abuse case because it had appeared in the media,” says Fabián, recalling the news that circulated in 2013.
+“What we didn’t know was that it was still in the judicial stage and that, within the next 72 hours of receiving that notice that he couldn’t read, he had to appear to testify in the trial.”.

-Throughout the hearings, the defense attorneys addressed Celeste as the masculine, disregarding the Gender Identity Law.
-They pointed out contradictions with the statement they had made her sign in 2013.
-“It was embarrassing; she can't read or write.
-They kept arguing about whether Celeste could recognize the signature, when she can barely sign her own name,” says Fabián.
-The evidence was a document she didn't read.
-“We managed to get Celeste to at least not testify in front of her seven abusers,” recalls Fabián Vera del Barco.
+Throughout the hearings, the defense attorneys referred to Celeste using male pronouns, disregarding the Gender Identity Law.
+They pointed out contradictions in the statement she had been forced to sign in 2013.
+“It was shameful; she can’t read or write.
+They spent their time arguing about whether Celeste could recognize the signature, when she can barely sign her own name,” says Fabián.
+The evidence was a document she hadn’t read.
+“We managed to at least ensure that Celeste didn’t have to testify in front of her seven abusers,” recalls Fabián Vera del Barco.
 “We had to ask the prosecutor to please clear the courtroom of the defendants.
-In fact, the prosecutor said, 'What a shame, because it would have been nice if Celeste herself could point the finger at them.'”
-The police officers were identified in a lineup."There is no justice because there is no access to rights"
+In fact, the prosecutor was saying, ‘What a shame, because it would have been good if Celeste herself could point them out.’”
+The police officers had been identified in a lineup."There is no justice because there is no access to rights."

-Soledad Deza, a lawyer with the Women for Women group, in charge of defending Belén's case, accompanied and advised Celeste.
-Due to procedural timescales, the victim was unable to file a complaint, and Soledad and her team had to accompany her from outside.
-They explained what was happening: Celeste had been denied real access to justice.
-"What is the true meaning of the right of access to justice?"
-Soledad asks, and answers: "We're talking about a woman who belongs to a disadvantaged group.
-But we're also talking about an illiterate woman, which deepens the inequality she faces before the police, at the time, and before the judiciary.
-What is the true meaning of access to justice if this young woman hasn't even had the advice that would allow her to file a complaint, a tool for victims to launch an investigation or challenge a conviction, an acquittal, or a sentence like this one?"
-The response falls with the weight of helplessness and indignation.
+Soledad Deza, a lawyer with the Mujeres x Mujeres (Women for Women) group, which is handling Belén's case, accompanied and advised Celeste.
+Due to procedural delays, the victim was unable to file a formal complaint, and Soledad and her team had to provide support from the sidelines.
+They explained what was happening: Celeste had been denied genuine access to justice.
+“What is the true meaning of the right to access justice?”
+Soledad asks, and answers: “We are talking about a woman who belongs to a disadvantaged group.
+But we are also talking about an illiterate woman, which exacerbates the inequality she faces when dealing with the police, at the time, and with the judiciary.
+What is the true meaning of access to justice if this young woman hasn't even received the legal counsel necessary to file a complaint, a tool available to victims to push for an investigation or challenge a conviction, an acquittal, or a sentence like this one?”
+The answer comes with the weight of powerlessness and indignation.
 “There is no justice.
-And not just because there hasn't been a conviction: there is no justice because there is no access to justice, and there isn't justice because there was previously no access to education and so many other rights,” says Fabián Vera del Barco.
-He is a university professor with postgraduate studies, “and I don't understand this judicial world very well; I need technical advice,” he reflects.
-“Celeste didn't have any technical advice.”
-The demand for Justice for Celeste took to the streets on the day of the first national women's strike.
-In Tucumán, thousands of women in black protested the femicides and demanded Belén's acquittal.
-At the doors of the Palace of Justice, they also raised their voices and held signs for Celeste.
+And not just because there is no conviction: there is no justice because there is no access to justice, and there is no justice because there was previously no access to education and so many other rights,” says Fabián Vera del Barco.
+He is a university professor with postgraduate studies, “and I don’t really understand this judicial world; I need technical advice,” he reflects.
+“Celeste didn’t have any technical advice.”
+The demand for justice for Celeste took to the streets on the day of the first national women’s strike.
+In Tucumán, thousands of women dressed in black protested femicides and demanded Belén’s acquittal.
+At the doors of the Palace of Justice, they also raised their voices and their signs for Celeste.

 The sentence that did not condemn sexual abuse

-The defendants were unable to explain Celeste's illegal detention inside her home, under a law declared unconstitutional by the Supreme Court.
-Ultimately, the ruling sentenced two police officers, Aguirre and Trejo, to five years in prison for unlawfully depriving Celeste of her liberty and for falsifying a public instrument.
-The then-chief of the police station, Quiroga, was acquitted.
-Four others will remain under investigation, although they had already been sent to trial.
-However, the indictment for the sexual abuse was declared null and void: they were not convicted.
-Soledad Deza says that the Court had two options regarding the two sexual abuse charges: acquit or convict.
-"It doesn't rule on one of the sexual abuse cases, and on the other, they declare the indictment null and void.
-For me, that ruling is a trap," the lawyer says after reading the grounds released a few days ago.
-"What this annulment does is open the door for the accused to argue that they are being tried twice for the same crime and go unpunished," maintains the feminist lawyer, who denounces the lack of gender perspective in the judiciary.
-Soledad says she knows the prosecution had instructions from the Public Prosecutor's Office to appeal the sentence, the only possible course of action to try to overturn it.
-To date, it is unknown whether or not the appeal was filed.
+The defendants could not explain the illegal detention of Celeste inside her home, based on a law declared unconstitutional by the Supreme Court.
+Ultimately, the court sentenced two police officers, Aguirre and Trejo, to five years in prison for unlawfully depriving Celeste of her freedom and for falsifying a public document.
+The then-head of the police station, Quiroga, was acquitted.
+Four others will remain under investigation, even though they had already been sent to trial.
+However, the court declared the charges of sexual abuse null and void: they were not convicted.
+Soledad Deza says the court had two options regarding the two counts of sexual abuse: acquittal or conviction.
+“They didn't rule on one of the sexual abuse charges, and on the other, they declared the charges null and void.
+For me, that ruling is a trap,” the lawyer stated after reading the legal reasoning that was released a few days ago.
+“What this annulment does is open the door for the defendants to argue that they are being tried twice for the same crime and thus escape punishment,” argues the feminist lawyer who denounces the lack of a gender perspective in the Judiciary.
+Soledad says she knows that the prosecution had instructions from the Attorney General to appeal the sentence, the only possible action to try to overturn the ruling.
+As of now, it is unknown whether or not an appeal was filed.
 Neither Celeste nor those accompanying her have received any communication or response."We want to tell you how Celeste is doing, not what happened to her."

-"We want to stop counting corpses; we want to start counting lives.
-We want to tell how Celeste is doing, not what happened to Celeste," says Fabián Vera del Barco.
+“We want to stop counting bodies, we want to start counting lives.
+We want to tell how Celeste is doing, not what happened to Celeste,” says Fabián Vera del Barco.
 He insists: Celeste is the name that represents hundreds of trans girls who constantly suffer the violation of their rights.
-She emphasizes that the case in the media brought visibility to one of the hardest hit sectors.
-That 21-year-old girl who dared to report the police, three years later she decided to return to school.
-The Open Doors Trans Educational Center became much more than her refuge from an unequal trial.
-Today, the 24-year-old woman stands up and dares to dream: "If I finish high school, I'm going to study law because they're not going to run over me again.". ]]>We are Present
+She emphasizes that the media coverage of the case brought visibility to one of the most vulnerable sectors.
+That 21-year-old girl who dared to report the police officers, three years later dared to return to school.
+The Puertas Abiertas Trans Educational Center became much more than just her refuge from an unequal trial.
+Today, the 24-year-old woman stands tall and dares to dream: “If I finish high school, I'm going to study law because they're not going to walk all over me again. ]]>We are present

 SUPPORT US